SynFutures/docs/docs/tutorial_settlement.md

 title: Settlement
 ---

-SynFutures is a decentralized derivatives platform that allows various digital assets pairs to be freely created and traded.
-This tutorial will show you how to handle settlement on SynFutures with our dapp deployed on [kovan testnet](https://kovan.synfutures.com).

 After the pair is settled, we can settle our shares to get margins back from AMM and settle all our positions according to the settlement price in the [Account page](https://kovan.synfutures.com/#/account) to withdraw all margins from the pair.

-For our example above, after QQQ-DAI-20210430-UNI pair matures, “Operations” for this pair in the account page “Operations” for this pair will become “Settle” instead of “Deposit/Withdraw” as shown currently in the following pictures.
+For our example above, after QQQ-DAI-20210430-UNI pair matures, "Operations” for this pair in the account page "Operations” for this pair will become "Settle” instead of "Deposit/Withdraw” as shown currently in the following pictures.

 ![img](../static/img/trade11.png)